IronChariot/SimpleLLMEvalRunner/README.md

 # Simple LLM Eval Runner

-This project was create to easily create new evals, and run them against LLMs are easily as possible.
+This project was created to write and test new evals against arbitrary LLMs as easily as possible.
 The responses can be evaluated automatically if an eval has a set-in-stone expected output, or evaluated with a model of your choice, or manually evaluated.
 Results will be stored in a separate folder tree with full responses of each eval for each model, as well as summaries of scores.

 Made in Python with just a couple of JSON files to define the large language models you want to test and the evals you want to run.
 When you want to add a new model to test, either find the corresponding Python file to use an existing API, or create a new Python file in the model_apis directory for the new API you want to use, and add it to the models array in the test_definition.json file.
 When adding more evals, add them to the cases.json file, along a text file containing the actual prompt.